r4bbitjs/r4bbitjs/README.md

    * allow user to anonimize logs' contents
    * allow message wise and global wise anonymization
    * option to enable / disable requestId in logs
+   * Allow maps and sets in logging using superjson

 - Multiple Replies:
 1. [v2] Make the response spread if only content is specified